brinkley908/react-oidc/README.md

 ```

 ## AuthRoute
-AuthRoute is similar to  ./routes/privateRoute in the example code.
+<b>AuthRoute</b> is similar to  ./routes/privateRoute in the example code.
 It passes the access token as parameter to its component attribute.

 ```jsx
 ...